imenbahri444/tp_projet-frontend/README.md

-# Student Management Frontend – tp_projet
+# Student Management Frontend

+## Project Description

-This project is a web frontend developed to consume a RESTful backend created in previous TPs using Java (JAX-RS) and JPA (Hibernate).
+This project is a **web frontend application** developed as part of the **Service-Oriented Architecture** course.

-The frontend follows a **Client / Server architecture** and communicates with the backend exclusively through HTTP requests.
-The frontend does not access the database directly.

----

-## Project Context

-In previous TPs, a RESTful backend was developed using:
-- JAX-RS (Jersey)
-- JPA (Hibernate)
-- Apache Tomcat
-- MySQL

-The objective of this project is to design a frontend interface that consumes these REST services and allows managing students.
+The objective of the project is to design a frontend interface that **consumes a RESTful backend** developed in Java using JAX-RS and JPA during practical lab work.

----

-## Features

-- **List students**
-  Displays all students retrieved from the backend in a table view

-- **Add a student**

-- **Search a student by ID**

-- **Update a student**

-- **Delete a student**

-- **Backend status check (Ping)**
+The application allows users to manage students through a simple and intuitive interface, following a **Client / Server architecture**.

+The frontend communicates with the backend **exclusively via REST services** using HTTP requests and JSON format, without any direct access to the database.

 ---